pan-webis-de/stamatatos07/README.md

 This is a reimplementation of the approach to authorship attribution originally described in

-> E. Stamatatos.
+> Efstathios Stamatatos.
 [Author identification using imbalanced and limited training texts](http://www.icsd.aegean.gr/lecturers/stamatatos/papers/tir2007.pdf).
 In Proc. of TIR, pp. 237- 241, 2007 [[paper](http://www.icsd.aegean.gr/lecturers/stamatatos/papers/tir2007.pdf)]

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in